kannans89/RustRepo/27_Iterator_Closure/27_Iterator_Closure.md

 ### Illustration:into_iter()

 This function uses the concept of ownership.
-It moves values in the collection into an iter object i.e. it consumes the collection.ce the collection has been consumed it is no longer available for reuse.
+It moves values in the collection into an iter object i.e. it consumes the collection and it is no longer available for reuse.

 ```rust
 fn main(){